pmq20/libsquash/README.md

 ### `squash_open(errno, disk, path)`

-The file name specified by `path` of a SquashFS `disk` is opened for reading.
+Opens the file name specified by `path` of a SquashFS `disk` for reading.
 If successful, `squash_open()` returns a non-negative integer, termed a Libsquash file descriptor.
 It returns `-1` on failure and sets `errno` to the reason of the error.
 The file pointer (used to mark the current position within the file) is set to the beginning of the file.